mattcarlotta/image-api/README.md

   Status: Currently unfixable due to the image crate not handling webp manipulations at all (can't convert to nor resize webp images)

-  Workaround: Drop support for Webp images
+  Workaround: Don't implement support for on-the-fly image conversions (supported filetypes result in larger file sizes compared to png)